 The alocasia is one indoor plant I haven’t touched on before.
 It’s an Araceae family member that’s considered a tuberous perennial.
 It grows primarily in Eastern Australia and Asia, where there are nearly 80 species to choose from.

 With that little introduction out of the way, I wanted to focus more on a particular variety of the alocasia, the pink dragon.
 While the standard alocasia has dark green leaves with distinctive white veins, the pink one gets a little more colorful.
-Those baby pink (or millennial pink if you want to keep things ultra-trendy) stems can grow quite thick and noticeable.

 The Polly alocasia also got some nods as a trendy houseplant for the year, but not for the same reason.
 Instead, this alocasia variety is known for its reddish-brown stems and crinkled leaves.

 On its own, the maranta is a pretty great houseplant to grow.
 A Marantaceae family member, this species hails from the West Indies and South America.
 For those of you out there who often wonder where some of the plant names often come from, in this case it was the Italian botanist and physician Bartolomeo Maranta who is this houseplant’s namesake.
 There are about 50 species of maranta, with the neon prayer plant a preferred pick for 2020.

 A traditional maranta has large, oval-shaped leaves with veins and dark green, almost black patterns between each pair of veins.
 The neon prayer plant maranta kicks things up a notch, with yellow or bright green leaves emblazoned with pretty red veins.
 If you want your plants mostly green, then try the red prayer plant, which only has the red veins.

 Also, don’t be worried if your maranta leaves grow facing downward, as that’s normal of this species.

 Chinese Fan Palm